raspberrypi/documentation/remote-access/ssh/passwordless.md

 Nov 23 12:31:26 raspberrypi sshd[9146]: Authentication refused: bad ownership or modes for directory /home/pi
 ```

-If the logs says `Authentication refused: bad ownership or modes for directory /home/pi` there is a permission problem regarding your home directory.
-SSH needs your home and ~/.ssh directory forbid group write access.
+If the log says `Authentication refused: bad ownership or modes for directory /home/pi` there is a permission problem regarding your home directory.
+SSH needs your home and `~/.ssh` directory to not have group write access.
 You can adjust the permissions using `chmod` (make sure to replace `user` with your username, e.g. `pi`):

 ```bash
 chmod g-w /home/user